RDFLib/rdflib/docs/upgrade3to4.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can add new mappings of datatype URIs to python objects using the :func:`rdflib.term.bind` method.
-This also allows you to specify a constructor for constructing objects from the lexical string representation, and a serialisation method for generating a lexical string representation from an object.
+This also allows you to specify a constructor for constructing objects from the lexical string representation, and a serialization method for generating a lexical string representation from an object.